 The harvest strategy approach has been well studied by scientists from around the globe as they seek to understand how to best implement this type of management for various species, each with their own set of biological characteristics and environmental conditions.
-The process by which this policy is shaped at different organizations varies, and these studies look to those processes to help outline and recommend best practices for successful development of a harvest strategy.
+The process by which this policy is shaped at different organizations varies, and these studies look to those processes to help outline and recommend best practices for harvest strategies and management strategy evaluation (MSE).

 This list offers just a small subset of publications that are available on this topic.
 Do you think there is an important publication missing from this list?
 Let us know, and it can be added!

 Scott F, N Yao, RD Scott.
 2022.
 AMPLE: An R package for capacity building on fisheries harvest strategies.
 PLoS ONE.
 17: 1-14

 Glen Holmes and Shana Miller.
 2021.
 Harvest strategies and allocation – A chicken and egg scenario?
 Marine Policy 135:104871.